pragmasoft-ua/kite-chat-frontend/README.md

 # 🪁 Kite chat

-This project includes **kite-chat** web component
+This project includes **kite-chat** web component and a protocol driver to communicate with the chat backend.

 Web component is built using LitElement with TypeScript and Tailwind CSS.